DominicanKnight/ManageHD/README.txt

 You *must* have the Handbrake CLI installed to use this software.

-The CLI for your platform can be downloaded at:
+The HandbrakeCLI for your platform can be downloaded at:

      http://handbrake.fr/downloads2.php